cvasq/go-vue-websockets/README.md

 A simple Go web server hosting a Vue.JS web application

-The Vue.js app initiates a websocket connection the WebSocket Echo Server at echo.websocket.org
+The Vue.js app initiates a websocket connection to the WebSocket Echo Server at echo.websocket.org

 **Run with Go**